dikortis/LetsTalkETC/Episodes/Episode_4.md

 **Cory:**
- either ninja took the words out of my mouth I mean I think you know with all currents all crypto currently you know it's exactly that it's crypto you
+ ethereum ninja took the words out of my mouth I mean I think you know with all currents all crypto currently you know it's exactly that it's crypto you